Support Software-Side Gamma Correction

 Thanks for your time, keep up the good work. :)

-#2 Updated by Irrenhaus Three about 1 year ago
+#2 Updated by Irrenhaus Three over 1 year ago

 Jannik Heller wrote:

 We have the gamma correction slider implemented using SDL, but it doesn't seem to work on Linux at the moment (hence it's disabled in Linux builds).

 I see, that explains why I'm not seeing it. :)